Rounding it up

 Insurance, like saving, is a personal financial decision, so there’s no one-size-fits all solution to figuring out what’s right for you.

-Up next, we’ll walk you through some of the most common types of insurance policies that Canadians use, but keep in mind that with KOHO Premium, you can always talk to an accredited financial coach about your unique situation in the KOHO app.
+Up next, we’ll walk you through some of the most common types of insurance policies that Canadians use, but keep in mind that with KOHO, you can talk to an accredited financial coach about your unique situation in the KOHO app.

 Canadians are required by law to have car insurance, so if you have a vehicle, you’re on the hook for this one.